inspec/inspec-aws/docs/resources/aws_elasticloadbalancingv2_listener_rules.md

 # aws\_elasticloadbalancingv2\_listener\_rules

-Use the `aws_elasticloadbalancingv2_listener_rules` InSpec audit resource to test properties of a plural Athena Work Groups.
+Use the `aws_elasticloadbalancingv2_listener_rules` InSpec audit resource to test properties of multiple listener rules associated with an Application Load Balancer.

-The AWS::ElasticLoadBalancingV2::ListenerRule specifies a listener rule.
-The listener must be associated with an Application Load Balancer.
 Each rule consists of a priority, one or more actions, and one or more conditions.

 ## Syntax

-Ensure that a listener_arn exists.
+Ensure that a listener ARN exists.

-    describe aws_elasticloadbalancingv2_listener_rules(listener_arn: 'test1') do
+    describe aws_elasticloadbalancingv2_listener_rules(listener_arn: 'LISTENER_ARN') do
       it { should exist }
     end

 ## Parameters

-  listener_arn  _(required)_
+`listener_arn`  _(required)_

 For additional information, see the [AWS documentation on ELBv2 Listener Rule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listenerrule.html).